lunarstorm/laravel-ddd/README.md

     | Base Model
     |--------------------------------------------------------------------------
     |
-    | The base class which generated domain models should extend.
-By default,
+    | The base model class which generated domain models should extend.
+If
-    | generated domain models will extend `Domain\Shared\Models\BaseModel`,
+    | set to null, the generated models will extend Laravel's default.
-    | which will be created if it doesn't already exist.
     |
     */
-    'base_model' => 'Domain\Shared\Models\BaseModel',
+    'base_model' => null,

     /*
     |--------------------------------------------------------------------------